sudujr/ROSJects/BuildMyWorld/README.md

-# RoboND-Term1-P1-Build-My-World
+# Build My World
-Project 1 of Udacity Robotics Software Engineer Nanodegree Program
+Building physics based simulation world using Gazebo

 ![RESULT](/BuildMyWorld/media/result.png)

-## Overview
+## Project Rubrics
-In this project you'll create your simulation world in Gazebo for all your upcoming projects in the [Udacity Robotics Software Engineer Nanodegree Program](https://www.udacity.com/course/robotics-software-engineer--nd209).
 1. Build a single floor wall structure using the **Building Editor** tool in Gazebo.
 Apply at least one feature, one color, and optionally one texture to your structure.
 Make sure there's enough space between the walls for a robot to navigate.
 2. Model any object of your choice using the **Model Editor** tool in Gazebo.
 Your model links should be connected with joints.
 3. Import your structure and two instances of your model inside an empty **Gazebo World**.
 4. Import at least one model from the **Gazebo online library** and implement it in your existing Gazebo world.
 5. Write a C++ **World Plugin** to interact with your world.
 Your code should display “Welcome to ’s World!” message as soon as you launch the Gazebo world file.

 ## Prerequisites/Dependencies
 * Gazebo >= 7.0
 * ROS Kinetic